-On the day of Board action, the Associate Provost will notify the campus President or the President's designee to confirm appointments made by the Trustees.
+On the day of Board action, the campus President or the President's designee will receive notification to confirm appointments made by the Trustees.
 Formal notification to the appointee will follow and will be conveyed by letter from the Chancellor, with a copy to the campus President.
-In addition, a news release will be prepared to publicize the appointments.